The school year was highlighted by sand volleyball's national championship and baseball's postseason run.

 Rodriguez maintained the Waves' high level of play, winning at least 30 games in each of his first six seasons, including 42 in 2006 and 41 in 2005.
 The Waves won or shared three straight WCC regular-season titles between 2004 and 2006, and went on to win the WCC Champioship Series each time.
 Each of those three years, the Waves advanced to the NCAA Regional final, and the school hosted an NCAA Regional for the first time ever in 2006.

-Though the Waves missed out on postseason play for a couple of years, Rodriguez brought the program back to top in 2012.
+Though the Waves missed out on postseason play for a couple of years following 2008, Rodriguez brought the program back to top in 2012.
 Despite being picked to finish fifth in the WCC preseason coaches' poll, the Waves beat San Diego in the final game of the regular season to clinch the title.
 The Waves then went on to finish second at the NCAA Stanford Regional.
 Rodriguez was rewarded with WCC Coach of the Year honors for the first time.

 Rodriguez is only the third former Pepperdine player to assume the head coaching duties for the Waves in the program's history.
 Gary Marks earned the distinction of being the first former Pepperdine player to pilot the program when he skippered the Waves from 1963-67.
 Gail Hopkins, who played at Pepperdine from 1962-64, coached Pepperdine during the 1968 season.